opdsbanasya/NamsteReact/Episode 13/README.md

 ```

 ## Writing the Test case for UI Component
 - **WHENEVER** you test an UI component inside react, you will have to `render` that component on to JSDOM first.
 For rendering a component to jsdom use render method from `React Testing Library`.
 This render method takes component which going to be render.
 Whatever you render can accessed using `screen` object from `React Testing Library`.
 This screen object have lot of method for different type of queries to access from render method.
 It known as `Quering`.
-When we get accessed all Elements taht role a specific query.
-These are stored an varible.
+When we get accessed all Elements that role a specific query as JSX Syntax.
+These are stored in an varible.
 Now we check the the result when a Function or Component is Invoking self by using `expect`.
 It is known as `Assertion`.

 ## Install @babel/preset-react to make JSX work
 When we try to test the a React Component that get an error `JSx syntax isn't enable` and it say a message `add @babel/preset-react`.
 To add @babel/preset-react run the command: